turulomio/caloriestracker/README.md

 `pip install caloriestracker`

-Now you have in the python scripts path `caloriestracker.exe` and `caloriestracker_init.exe`
+Now you have in the python scripts path `caloriestracker.exe`

 If you want to create a Desktop shortcut, for this commands, you can write in console